- New research shows how clean air policy-making generates significant economic and health benefits.

 The economic case for Clean Air Zones in UK cities

 New research builds this economic case out further at a city level.
 Today’s analysis shows the UK’s Clean Air Zone (CAZ) programme would deliver significant health and economic benefits for people in some of the country’s major cities, specifically by reducing dangerous levels of nitrogen dioxide (NO2) in key areas.
-To read the reports for each city, use the following links: Birmingham, Bristol, Manchester, Liverpool, London, Newcastle, Portsmouth and Sheffield.
+Read the new research, which includes CAZ analysis of the following cities:

 The report’s findings are really important incentives for the cities themselves – and show 250 schemes with similar goals around the world what is possible.